Reports: NY officials altered count of nursing home deaths - WTMJ

-NEW YORK (AP) — Top aides to Gov. Andrew Cuomo altered a state Health Department report to obscure the true number of people killed by COVID-19 in the state’s nursing homes, The Wall Street Journal and The New York Times reported late Thursday.
+NEW YORK (AP) — Some New York lawmakers are calling for Gov. Andrew Cuomo’s impeachment after reports late Thursday that his top aides altered a state Health Department report to omit the true number of people killed by COVID-19 in the state’s nursing homes.

+In the wake of Thursday night’s report, some state lawmakers — including fellow Democrats like Assembly members Zohran Kwame Mamdani of Queens and Yuh-Line Niou of Manhattan — called for Cuomo’s impeachment.

+“15,000 nursing home residents died.
+15,000 of our loved ones died.
+And Cuomo hid the numbers.
+Impeach,” tweeted Queens Assembly member Ron Kim, who said Cuomo bullied him over the nursing home response.
+He was echoed by fellow

-The report was designed and released to rebut criticism of Cuomo over a March 25 directive that barred nursing homes from rejecting recovering coronavirus patients being discharged from hospitals.
+The July nursing home report was released to rebut criticism of Cuomo over a March 25 directive that barred nursing homes from rejecting recovering coronavirus patients being discharged from hospitals.
 Some nursing homes complained at the time that the policy could help spread the virus.

 The report concluded the policy played no role in spreading infection.